DavisVaughan/furrr/README.md

 This performance drop can especially be prominent if using `future_pmap()` to iterate over rows and return large objects at each iteration.

+### Progress bars

+Progress bars are best used when iterating over relatively few long running tasks.
+For instance, they are great when training over hyperparameters of a deep learning model, but I would not suggest them when iterating over the rows of a 100k row data frame.
+I’ve used every trick that I know to make them have minimal performance impact, but you will see degredation when using them with *lots* of elements to iterate over.

 ## What has not been implemented (yet)?